arnava13/MLC-Project/journal.md

 - Trying to build in such a way that we don't load all of the data into memory at once, but rather query APIs when we do __getitem__() in the dataset class, and then pass this to a standard pytorch dataloader.

+# April 15 2025 # Completed the dataloader

+## `ingest/get_median.py`: Data Extraction Functions
+- Implemented `load_sentinel_tensor_from_bbox_median()`:
+  - Loads and computes the median composite of Sentinel-2 imagery over a given bounding box and time window.
+- Implemented `load_lst_tensor_from_bbox_median()`:
+  - Loads and computes the median of LST over the same region and time.
+- Resized LST tensors to match Sentinel resolution.

+## Modified `CityDataSet` Class
+- Built a PyTorch `Dataset` class that:
+  - Loads Sentinel-2 tensors (median over a time window) per UHI observation.
+  - Associates each UHI timestamp with its corresponding satellite data window.

+## Integrated Weather Data (Open-Meteo)
+- Used pre-downloaded `nyc_weather_grid.csv` from Open-Meteo API (`weather_data.py`).
+- Matched weather data (max/min temperature, precipitation) based on:
+  - Rounded lat/lon or tolerance-based proximity
+  - Normalized date (from timestamp)

+## Integrated LST as Optional Input (`include_lst=True`)
+- Added a boolean flag `include_lst` in `CityDataSet`.
+- If True:
+  - Loads LST median tensor for each UHI observation.
+  - Resizes LST tensor to match Sentinel resolution using `zoom`.
+  - Concatenates LST as an additional band → Final shape: `(5, H, W)`
+- If False:
+  - Sentinel tensor shape remains `(4, H, W)`